harrisonlab/phytophthora_fragariae/README.md

 ```

 ```
-With EER:
 strain: A4      species: P.fragariae
-the number of SigP gene is:     74,332 the number of SigP-RxLR genes are:      2,367 the number of SigP-RxLR-EER genes are:  288
+the number of SigP gene is:     81,964 the number of SigP-RxLR genes are:      2,675 the number of SigP-RxLR-EER genes are:  298
+Merged RxLR regex proteins: 2,176
-Merged RxLR-EER regex proteins: 260
+Merged RxLR-EER regex proteins: 269

 strain: Bc16    species: P.fragariae
-the number of SigP gene is:     87,857 the number of SigP-RxLR genes are:      2,648 the number of SigP-RxLR-EER genes are:  317
+the number of SigP gene is:     97,133 the number of SigP-RxLR genes are:      2,969 the number of SigP-RxLR-EER genes are:  327
+Merged RxLR regex proteins: 2,450
-Merged RxLR-EER regex proteins: 288
+Merged RxLR-EER regex proteins: 297

 strain: Bc1     species: P.fragariae
-the number of SigP gene is:     75,009 the number of SigP-RxLR genes are:      2,390 the number of SigP-RxLR-EER genes are:  289
+the number of SigP gene is:     82,683 the number of SigP-RxLR genes are:      2,691 the number of SigP-RxLR-EER genes are:  299
+Merged RxLR regex proteins: 2,189
-Merged RxLR-EER regex proteins: 261
+Merged RxLR-EER regex proteins: 270

 strain: Bc23    species: P.fragariae
-the number of SigP gene is:     73,930 the number of SigP-RxLR genes are:      2,392 the number of SigP-RxLR-EER genes are:  294
+the number of SigP gene is:     81,405 the number of SigP-RxLR genes are:      2,695 the number of SigP-RxLR-EER genes are:  304
+Merged RxLR regex proteins: 2,191
-Merged RxLR-EER regex proteins: 264
+Merged RxLR-EER regex proteins: 273

 strain: Nov27   species: P.fragariae
-the number of SigP gene is:     74,317 the number of SigP-RxLR genes are:      2,362 the number of SigP-RxLR-EER genes are:  289
+the number of SigP gene is:     82,025 the number of SigP-RxLR genes are:      2,661 the number of SigP-RxLR-EER genes are:  299
+Merged RxLR regex proteins: 2,164
-Merged RxLR-EER regex proteins: 261
+Merged RxLR-EER regex proteins: 270

 strain: Nov5    species: P.fragariae
-the number of SigP gene is:     74,198 the number of SigP-RxLR genes are:      2,362 the number of SigP-RxLR-EER genes are:  288
+the number of SigP gene is:     81,964 the number of SigP-RxLR genes are:      2,660 the number of SigP-RxLR-EER genes are:  298
+Merged RxLR regex proteins: 2,161
-Merged RxLR-EER regex proteins: 260
+Merged RxLR-EER regex proteins: 269

 strain: Nov71   species: P.fragariae
-the number of SigP gene is:     74,421 the number of SigP-RxLR genes are:      2,361 the number of SigP-RxLR-EER genes are:  288
+the number of SigP gene is:     81,972 the number of SigP-RxLR genes are:      2,658 the number of SigP-RxLR-EER genes are:  298
+Merged RxLR regex proteins: 2,159
-Merged RxLR-EER regex proteins: 260
+Merged RxLR-EER regex proteins: 269

 strain: Nov77   species: P.fragariae
-the number of SigP gene is:     74,413 the number of SigP-RxLR genes are:      2,338 the number of SigP-RxLR-EER genes are:  279
+the number of SigP gene is:     82,157 the number of SigP-RxLR genes are:      2,645 the number of SigP-RxLR-EER genes are:  288
+Merged RxLR regex proteins: 2,157
-Merged RxLR-EER regex proteins: 250
+Merged RxLR-EER regex proteins: 258

 strain: Nov9    species: P.fragariae
-the number of SigP gene is:     75,084 the number of SigP-RxLR genes are:      2,394 the number of SigP-RxLR-EER genes are:  287
+the number of SigP gene is:     82,839 the number of SigP-RxLR genes are:      2,698 the number of SigP-RxLR-EER genes are:  297
+Merged RxLR regex proteins: 2,203
-Merged RxLR-EER regex proteins: 259
+Merged RxLR-EER regex proteins: 268

 strain: ONT3    species: P.fragariae
-the number of SigP gene is:     80,829 the number of SigP-RxLR genes are:      2,483 the number of SigP-RxLR-EER genes are:  292
+the number of SigP gene is:     89,198 the number of SigP-RxLR genes are:      2,803 the number of SigP-RxLR-EER genes are:  306
+Merged RxLR regex proteins: 2,268
-Merged RxLR-EER regex proteins: 263
+Merged RxLR-EER regex proteins: 274

 strain: SCRP245_v2      species: P.fragariae
-the number of SigP gene is:     77,920 the number of SigP-RxLR genes are:      2,346 the number of SigP-RxLR-EER genes are:  292
-Merged RxLR-EER regex proteins: 264

-Without EER:
-strain: A4      species: P.fragariae
-the number of SigP gene is:     74332 the number of SigP-RxLR genes are:      2367 the number of SigP-RxLR-EER genes are:  288
-Merged RxLR-EER regex proteins: 1950

-strain: Bc16    species: P.fragariae
-the number of SigP gene is:     87857 the number of SigP-RxLR genes are:      2648 the number of SigP-RxLR-EER genes are:  317
-Merged RxLR-EER regex proteins: 2205

-strain: Bc1     species: P.fragariae
-the number of SigP gene is:     75009 the number of SigP-RxLR genes are:      2390 the number of SigP-RxLR-EER genes are:  289
-Merged RxLR-EER regex proteins: 1969

-strain: Bc23    species: P.fragariae
-the number of SigP gene is:     73930 the number of SigP-RxLR genes are:      2392 the number of SigP-RxLR-EER genes are:  294
-Merged RxLR-EER regex proteins: 1967

-strain: Nov27   species: P.fragariae
-the number of SigP gene is:     74317 the number of SigP-RxLR genes are:      2362 the number of SigP-RxLR-EER genes are:  289
-Merged RxLR-EER regex proteins: 1945

-strain: Nov5    species: P.fragariae
-the number of SigP gene is:     74198 the number of SigP-RxLR genes are:      2362 the number of SigP-RxLR-EER genes are:  288
-Merged RxLR-EER regex proteins: 1942

-strain: Nov71   species: P.fragariae
-the number of SigP gene is:     74421 the number of SigP-RxLR genes are:      2361 the number of SigP-RxLR-EER genes are:  288
-Merged RxLR-EER regex proteins: 1942

-strain: Nov77   species: P.fragariae
-the number of SigP gene is:     74413 the number of SigP-RxLR genes are:      2338 the number of SigP-RxLR-EER genes are:  279
-Merged RxLR-EER regex proteins: 1928

-strain: Nov9    species: P.fragariae
-the number of SigP gene is:     75084 the number of SigP-RxLR genes are:      2394 the number of SigP-RxLR-EER genes are:  287
-Merged RxLR-EER regex proteins: 1978

-strain: ONT3    species: P.fragariae
-the number of SigP gene is:     80829 the number of SigP-RxLR genes are:      2483 the number of SigP-RxLR-EER genes are:  292
+the number of SigP gene is:     85,884 the number of SigP-RxLR genes are:      2,660 the number of SigP-RxLR-EER genes are:  302
-Merged RxLR-EER regex proteins: 2032
+Merged RxLR regex proteins: 2,167

-strain: SCRP245_v2      species: P.fragariae
-the number of SigP gene is:     77920 the number of SigP-RxLR genes are:      2346 the number of SigP-RxLR-EER genes are:  292
-Merged RxLR-EER regex proteins: 1935
+Merged RxLR-EER regex proteins: 273
 ```

 E5) From ORF gene models - Hmm evidence of WY domains